 - Roughnecks: Starship Troopers Chronicles has the Bugs successfully destroying the White House, the Eiffel Tower and several other targets in an All Your Base Are Belong to Us moment.
 We don't actually see this, however, as that would probably have been a bit traumatic for a kids' show.
 Rather shockingly averted with the first appearance of a Brain Bug, though.
 The psychic "replay" we get shows quite clearly what it does to prisoners.
 The only thing we don't see is the man's skull actually being pierced; we see the proboscis rise and fall and watch the soldier's body twitching with his head just offscreen.

-- Jackie Chan Adventures: When Uncle and Daolon Wong first meet, Wong reveals himself as the one who killed Uncle's Chi Master.
+- When Uncle and Daolon Wong first meet, Wong reveals himself as the one who killed (though he uses the verb defeat) Uncle's teacher Chi Master Fong.
 This crime is never shown onscreen.

 - The Dark Hand are said to have connections to nearly every known form of criminal activity, and when Valmont, Finn and Ratso allow themselves to be arrested, they get a fifty year sentence in a maximum security prison.
 However, most criminal acts that don't relate to magic artifacts or are otherwise relevant to the plot aren't shown, the Enforcers are mostly portrayed as Affably Evil and incompetent, and while Valmont does start off as a credible threat, he soon undergoes a major Villain Decay.